souha-ila/APP/README.md

 my thanks also go to the entire teaching staff of **EIDIA**, for the quality of their teaching as well as their availability throughout this training year.

-May all those who have left their mark on the accomplishment of this work, from near and far, find the expression of our warmest **thanks**.
+May all those who have left their mark on the accomplishment of this work, from near and far, find the expression of my warmest **thanks**.

 ## Abstract